Updated 3 May 2017

 Conventional caravans are towed via a hitch that overhangs the tow vehicle’s rear axle.
 If that caravan sways, it causes the tow vehicle also to sway (and vice versa).
 This effect is reduced by having the caravan nose heavy.
 For caravans with centralised mass and loading, ‘the improvement becomes less significant when the nose mass rises above 6-7 per cent of the total weight’, says University of Bath’s Professor Josh Darling1.
 For long end-heavy caravans it really needs to be 10% plus.

 Imposing such heavy tow ball mass on that overhung hitch causes the rear of the tow vehicle to drop as the rear springs compress.
-It also levers up the front of the tow vehicle, reducing the weight on its front wheels and hence tyre grip.
-As tyre grip is essential for steering, reducing it is (to put it mildly) not desirable.
+It also levers up the front of the tow vehicle.
+This reduces the weight on its front wheels and hence tyre grip.
+As tyre grip is essential for steering, reducing it is not a good idea.

 To address this issue, a separate industry then developed weight distribution hitches.
 But these act much as a truss to support a hernia.
-It is better, however, to reduce (and preferably eliminate) the need for such a device.
+It is better, however, to eliminate the need for such a device.

 The effect of insufficient front end weight.
 Pic: original source unknown